ppy/osu-wiki/news/2023/2023-01-19-gmt-apps-are-now-open.md

 - You must be active within osu! community.
 While we will not stick to chat or forums metrics explcitly (at least when it's not your everyday area of focus), we expect you to be active and engaged in certain communities.
 - If selected, you will need to adhere to [Contributor Covenant Code of Conduct](/wiki/Rules/Contributor_Code_of_Conduct).

 While we will look into every single application, and we count on you to apply, there are certain areas that require more moderation manpower in particular.
-We're actively seeking moderators for the following channels: **#arabic, #bulgarian, #czech, #greek, #hebrew, #italian, #romanian, #turkish**.
+We're actively seeking moderators for the following channels: **`#arabic`, `#bulgarian`, `#czech`, `#greek`, `#hebrew`, `#italian`, `#romanian`, `#turkish`**.

-Think we are waiting for you? **[Click here to apply!](https://form-auth.ppy.sh/form/2023-gmt-apps)** After an osu!
-OAuth verification, you will be able to fill a Google Forms questionnaire, be sure to reserve some time as you will surely need some time to answer the questions we prepared for you!
+Think we are waiting for you? **[Click here to apply!](https://form-auth.ppy.sh/form/2023-gmt-apps)** After authentication, you will be able to fill a Google Forms questionnaire, be sure to reserve some time as you will surely need some time to answer the questions we prepared for you!

 The applications will remain open for 2 weeks, closing at **February 2nd, 2023 23:59 UTC+0**.

 Please note that we are expecting a significant amount of applications to come in and therefore, it might take us a while to evaluate every single of them.
-We will reach to promising members in a few weeks from applications close date, so be sure to stay patient!
+We will reach to promising members in a few weeks from the close date, so please be patient!

 ---

-If you have any questions regarding the whole process, be sure to comment it below this newspost, or reach to any of [the Global Moderators](https://osu.ppy.sh/groups/4).
+If you have any questions regarding the whole process, comment it below this newspost, or reach to any of [the Global Moderators](https://osu.ppy.sh/groups/4).

 Good luck to everyone participating!